data-integrations/bigquery-delta-plugins/docs/bigquery-cdcTarget.md

 account to run the job.
 If a temporary bucket needs to be created, the bucket will also be created in this project and 'GCE Storage Bucket Admin' role on this project must be granted to the specified service account to create buckets.

-**Dataset Project ID**: Project the dataset belongs to.
+**Dataset Project ID**: Project the destination dataset belongs to.
 This is only required if the dataset is not in the same project that the BigQuery job will run in.
 If no value is given, it will default to the configured Project ID. `BigQuery Data Editor` role on this project must be granted to the specified service account to write BigQuery data to this project.